WalletConnect/walletconnect-docs/docs/kotlin/chat/usage.md

 ```

 #### Resolve invitee public invite key with blockchain address
 In order to invite someone for a chat converstion, inviter must know invitee public invite key.
-To resolve a invitee public invite key that is required invite into a chat thread, call [`ChatClient.resolve`](#chatclientresolve) method.
+To resolve a invitee's public invite key that is required to invite into a chat thread, call [`ChatClient.resolve`](#chatclientresolve) method.

 ##### `ChatClient.resolve`
 ```kotlin